cvhs-game-dev-club/Google-Sheets-Attendance-Tracker/README.md

 1. Open the **Current web app URL** in your browser.
 2. Enter the student's ID number and hit **Submit**.
-3. The script will add the student ID number, current time, and period to the a sheet named after the current date.
+3. The script will add the student ID number, current time, and period to the sheet named after the current date.